 The Birdhouse is one of the most modern in Europe, boasting more than five hundred species of birds, many of them quite rare.
 And kids love the Children’s Zoo, where they can pet the animals, as well as the on-site playground, providing lots of room to run around after a long day of sightseeing.

 There’s also an excellent aquarium at the zoo.
 The aquarium, which opened in 1913, is one of the largest in Germany.
 Here you’ll find not only 250 tanks with fish but also insects, amphibians, and reptiles.
 Some of the most popular attractions include the Shark tank and the Crocodile hall.
+Note that the aquarium has a separate entrance and requires a different ticket.

 The zoo has two entrances.
 One is situated at the Hardenbergerplatz and is known as the Lion Gate since it is flanked by two small buildings with statues of couchant lions.
 The other entrance, at Budapester Straße 34, is flanked by statues of elephants, appropriately known as the Elephant Gate.

-The aquarium can be accessed from inside the zoo if you have a combo ticket but there’s also a separate entrance at Budapester Straße 32.
+The aquarium can be accessed from inside the zoo if you have a combo ticket, but there’s also a separate entrance at Budapester Straße 32.